• Skip to primary navigation

 Butter - softened butter works great.

 Sugar - Sweetens the butter.
-A little is also required to cook the apples.
+A little to cook the apples.

-Apples - Diced and grated apples are used here.
+Apples - Diced and grated apples gives a great texture.
 It is important to dice them fine as that would enable easy flattening of the naan.
-Any apple varieties could be used, and this recipe uses a mixture of Granny Smith and Fuji apples.
+Use any apple varieties, and this recipe uses a mixture of Granny Smith and Fuji apples.

-Sugar - vegan friendly sugar is used to make caramel.
+Sugar - this recipe uses vegan friendly sugar to make caramel.

-These naan are made on stovetop with a pan and inverting it to cook the top of the naan.
-These Cana also be baked at 450 degrees in the oven.
+I cook these naan on stovetop with a pan and inverting it to cook the top of the naan.
+However, you can also bake these naans at 450 degrees in the oven.

 How to store these naans?